UPPMAX/R-matlab-julia-HPC/docs/advanced/gpus.md

         # Calculation on GPU
         @time A*B
         ```

-!!! important "Runnng on AMD GPUs"
+!!! important "Running on AMD GPUs"

     === "PDC"